WPChill/imageseo-wordpress/readme.txt

 = 1.2.4 (02-26-2020) =
 - Bugfix: Updating the cache on the image counter
 - Improved: Background image counter processing (performance improvement)
-- Improved : Possibility to go back on a file name change
+- Improved: Possibility to go back on a file name change
 - Remove useless files
 - Removing autoload from some options
 - Removing the duration of permanent image redirections (htaccess)